dblsilverio/reactnd-project-readable/README.md

 By cloning or downloading this repository, all you need is to access its root, then type `npm start` to start the application.
 It may take a while, but as soon as its done loading, a browser windows will popup with the application.

-The following output from the terminarl is expected:
+The following output from the terminal is expected:

 ```
 Compiled successfully!